Danville, Vermont: History

 Danville was established on October 31, 1786, by the Vermont Legislature, making it one of the last towns to be created in Caledonia County.

 The town was named for the 18th-century French cartographer Jean Baptiste Bourguignon d'Anville.

-A Debtors' prison was located here in the late 18th to the early 19th centuries.
+A debtors' prison was located here in the late 18th to the early 19th centuries.

 A thief in West Danville made national news in 2008 when he apologized for robbing a convenience store and left a roll of one-dollar bills to allow the store to open up the next morning.

 The annual convention of the American Society of Dowsers is held in Danville.

 In July 2017, the Charles D. Brainerd Public Library reopened in the village of West Danville, making the town once again home to Vermont's smallest library.

 Education

 Danville School is the town's public school but is open to tuition students from surrounding towns.
-It serves preschool through grade 12, totaling to approximately 400 students.
-The school is located at 148 Peacham Road, Danville, Vt 05828 and is a part of the Danville School District.
+It serves preschool through grade 12, totaling approximately 400 students.
+The school is located at 148 Peacham Road, Danville, Vermont 05828 and is a part of the Danville School District.
 The school was established in 1990 to replace the North Danville School.